 You simply can’t tell this is a “ridiculously famous place”.
 Understandably, it’s a deliberate choice: a bland warehouse-like building in a commercial park at the northern end of metro Seattle is home to a studio that’s made big contributions to the music scene.
-London Bridge Studio remains an active recording studio and isn’t normally open to the public, but they’ll open their doors for a guided one-hour tour; online registration and payment are required.
+London Bridge Studio remains an active recording studio and isn’t normally open to the public, but they’ll open their doors for a guided one-hour tour; online reservation and payment are required in advance.

 I’m the only person on tour today, and I’ve got the entire place with studio co-owner and producer Jonathan Plum.
 Sitting at the studio’s primary Neve 8048 console where songs like “Hunger Strike”, “Even Flow”, and “Jeremy” were recorded and mixed to listen to individual instrument and final combined tracks is a tremendous thrill that borders on near-spiritual experience.
 And like other visitors from around the world who’ve been here before, I can finally admit coming here to this recording studio has become a kind of pilgrimage.

 Among albums recorded at London Bridge Studio were:

 • Mother Love Bone – “Shine” EP (1989).

 • Soundgarden – “Louder Than Love” (1989).

 • Temple of the Dog – “Temple of the Dog” (1991).